On the Non-Identifiability of Steering Vectors in Large Language Models: Main Results

 \section{Main Results}

 We now state our main theoretical result, proving that persona vectors are fundamentally non-identifiable under standard observational regimes.

-\paragraph{Proposition 1.}Under Assumptions A1–A3, in Regime 2 (white-box single-layer access) without additional structural constraints, persona vectors are not identifiable.
-Specifically, for any steering vector $v \in \mathbb{R}^d$, there exist infinitely many vectors $v' \not\propto v$ that are observationally equivalent. \paragraph{Proof Sketch.}We establish non-identifiability via two complementary arguments: null-space ambiguity and reparameterization symmetry.
+\paragraph{Proposition 1. } Under Assumptions A1--A3 within the local linear approximation, in Regime 2 (white-box single-layer access) without additional structural constraints, persona vectors are not identifiable.
+Specifically, for any steering vector $v \in \mathbb{R}^d$, there exist infinitely many vectors $v' \not\propto v$ that are observationally equivalent under linearization.

+\paragraph{Proof Sketch. } We establish non-identifiability via the null-space ambiguity argument.
+A related weight-space symmetry result is given in Appendix~\ref{app:gauge}.